 Work involves supervising, assigning and directing the work of subordinate technical personnel engaged in a significant construction inspection program and performing the more complex construction inspection tasks.
-Work includes providing technical supervision to engineering inspectors assigned to public work construction sites.
-Considerable independence and judgment is exercised in planning and carrying out assignments under the supervision of a professional engineer.
+Supervisory tasks include training inspection staff to identify and record critical events which may affect the project time and cost.
+Work includes providing technical supervision to engineering inspectors assigned to inspect public work construction sites including all road and bridge construction and utilities installations.
+Considerable independence and judgment are exercised in planning and carrying out assignments under the supervision of a professional engineer.
 Work is reviewed through occasional inspections and observations to determine adherence to stated objectives and conformity with accepted engineering principles.

 This classification is distinguished from Engineering Inspector II by the supervisory responsibilities and by the greater experience requirements.

 Supervises, assigns and reviews work of engineering inspectors engaged in a construction inspection program; gives assistance and advice on difficult and unusual problems when necessary.

 Investigates and recommends solutions to construction complaints and estimates construction and materials costs.